 Losing the knowledge

 During the mid-twentieth century, increasing awareness of the risks associated with breech birth, the numerous restrictions imposed on the procedure, and the widespread liberalization regarding cesareans led to a significant shift toward highly surgical management.
-Appendix 2 examines these trends in detail.
+Table 2 examines these trends in detail.
 To illustrate this change, consider the example of one private practice in San Francisco, where physicians performed cesareans in 5% of breech cases between 1957 and 1965.
 Their rates increased to 12% between 1966 and 1971 and skyrocketed to 71% between 1972 and 1976.
-In 1976, David F. Wolter expressed his concerns about this trend: “I feel that among practicing obstetricians there is also inability to maintain skill level at delivery of breech infants.”
+In 1976, David F. Wolter from Washington expressed his concerns about this trend: “I feel that among practicing obstetricians there is also inability to maintain skill level at delivery of breech infants.”
 This was due in part to the retirement of older practitioners experienced in breech deliveries, all their knowledge and experience lost to younger generations.
 Another crucial reason was that very early in the process, new generations of obstetricians did not acquire these skills during their training.

 As already mentioned, during the mid-twentieth century, university hospitals served as major centers for obstetrical education and research, becoming pioneers in liberalizing cesarean section policies.
 As a result, these institutions played a significant role in the collective forgetting of breech births.
 Teaching and learning the various knowledge and skills was an extremely demanding task, requiring long hours of observation and hands-on training.
 In the late-1950s, knowledge transmission was still a priority; some educators even proposed that breech delivery training should begin in the third-year of medical school.
 Nevertheless, experimentation with cesarean sections in university hospitals at the time drew the attention of educators and apprentices.
 Educators who experimented with cesarean deliveries became more enthusiastic about surgery, given its low mortality rates compared to vaginal breech births.
 Residents, the primary labor force on the wards, were even more receptive to surgery.
 They actively engaged in cesarean breech deliveries, observing, and participating in cutting-edge research, which helped them develop surgical skills and confidence early in their training.
 Conversely, the decrease in vaginal births significantly curtailed their practice opportunities, which further declined as concerns and restrictions regarding the procedure grew.
 As a result, residents acquired scant skills and became reluctant to practice breech deliveries.
 During the 1970s, encouraging young physicians to learn the intricate breech maneuvers posed a considerable challenge, particularly in the face of persistent suggestions favoring the simpler and seemingly superior cesarean approach.
-As Russell J. Paalman recounted in 1973: “Recently a guest speaker at our hospital recommended ‘routine cesarean section for breech in primipara.’
+As Russell J. Paalman from Grand Rapids, Michigan recounted in 1973: “Recently a guest speaker at our hospital recommended ‘routine cesarean section for breech in primipara.’
 This has influenced our resident staff to think “easy cesarean section at once” rather analyze carefully the patient’s condition and pelvic capacity for possible vaginal delivery.”

 Most training programs during the 1970s did not expose residents to the required minimum of vaginal breech births (at least 300) and some programs discontinued training altogether.
 Long term, this lack of sufficient training had a profound effect on the collective forgetting, as inexperienced residents graduated and became senior physicians, incompetent in the procedure.
-An additional, immediate consequence, was an increase in residents’ faulty techniques and poor outcome breech deliveries, as highlighted in a 1976 comment:
+An additional, immediate consequence, was highlighted by Edmund F. Anderson from San Francisco, California in 1976: